rust-stuco/lectures/week12/parallelism.md

 ![bg right:20% 75%](../images/ferris_does_not_compile.svg)

-Attempting to transfer this code *directly* to Rust won't work.
+Attempting to transfer this code *directly* to Rust won't work

 ```rust
 let mut x = 0;